Date

 Meals: B, L, D

-After lunch on your own, visit Satcha Handicrafts, a development project where young adults are taught the traditional crafting methods of the region, including stone carving, woodworking, traditional painting, and lacquer application.
+Today begins with some time at leisure, perhaps to enjoy our resort’s many amenities.
+After lunch at a local restaurant, we visit Satcha Handicrafts, a development project where young adults are taught the traditional crafting methods of the region, including stone carving, woodworking, traditional painting, and lacquer application.
+We then head to the airport this afternoon for our flight to Luang Prabang, Laos.
+After landing, we transfer to our hotel, where we check in and enjoy dinner together.

 Overnight: MyBanLao Hotel